DaveMcMartin/anki-video2card/README.md

 # Anki Video2Card

 Anki Video2Card is a modern C++23 cross-platform desktop application designed to streamline the process of creating high-quality Anki cards directly from video files.
-It leverages modern AI technologies for text analysis and integrates powerful media libraries to automate the card creation workflow from your favorite anime, movies, or shows.
+It uses local morphological analysis and dictionary lookups to automatically extract and annotate Japanese text from your favorite anime, movies, or shows.

 ## Features